-Program Source Source Uses of Funds Expected Amount Available Year 1 Expected Narrative Description
+Program Source Uses of Funds Exped ted Amoun t Available Ye ar 1 Expected Narrative Description

-of Funds Annual Program Prior Year Total: Amount
+of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$

-Allocation: Income: Resources: \$ Available

-\$ \$ \$ Remainder

-of ConPlan

-\$

 CDBG public - Acquisition The City of Kingston can expect to average

-federal Admin and \$670,000 per year for the following 4
+federal Admin and \$670,000 per year for the next 5 years.

-Planning years.
+Planning

 Economic

 Development

 Housing

 Public

 Improvements

-Public Services 727,735 231,410 443,090 1,402,235 2,680,000
+Public Services 670,000 0 0 670,000 2,680,000

+Section public - The City has a line of credit for Section 108

+108 federal Loan Guarantee that is available for use.

+Discussions for the use of these funds

+include rehabilitation of the vacant Bank

+of America Building which was donated to

+Public the KLDC of \$1 in early 2013 and

+Improvements 0 0 0 0 3,000,000 rehabilitation of City Parks.

-Program Source Uses of Funds Expected Amount Available Year 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Section public - The City has a line of credit for Section 108 108 federal Loan Guarantee that is available for use.
-Discussions for the use of these funds include rehabilitation of the vacant Bank of America Building which was donated to the Public KLDC of \$1 in early 2013 and rehabilitation Improvements 0 0 0 0 3,000,000 of City Parks.
-Other public - Admin and federal Planning Housing Public Improvements Public Services Other 696,802 0 0 696,802 0 Other public - Other 090,802 0 0 090,602 0 The Lead Based Paint Hazard and Control Other federal Program grant is a competitive program reactar Housing 0 0 0 0 1,500,000 grant to address lead hazards in the home.
+Program Source Uses of Funds Exped ted Amoun t Available Ye ar 1 Expected Narrative Description of Funds Annual Allocation: \$ Program Income: \$ Prior Year Resources: \$ Total: \$ Amount Available Remainder of ConPlan \$ Other public - The Lead Based Paint Hazard and Control federal Program grant is a competitive program Housing 0 0 0 0 1,500,000 grant to address lead hazards in the home.
 Other public - Economic Funds will develop a small business loans state Development 0 0 0 0 150,000 and grants program.
 Other public - The Kingston Local Development local Corporation will make available resources Economic to assist businesses meeting eligibility Development 100,000 0 0 100,000 100,000 requirements.